Leather Care and Maintenance: Part 2

 DO NOT USE SHOE POLISH!

-If you want to recondition the color of the leather, use a conditioner that has a dye element to it.
-Dye will penetrate into the hide and recolor it.
-(Be careful using this type of paste as it is color specific – i.e. Don’t get black dye cream on your tan leather).
+If you want to recondition the leather color, use a conditioner that has a dye element to it.
+The dye will penetrate the hide and recolor it.
+(Be careful using this type of paste as it is color specific – i.e., Don’t get black dye cream on your tan leather).
 This will allow the leather to absorb another layer of dye without covering the pores on the hide.

 DO NOT USE SHOE POLISH!
 It really bears repeating for you skimmers!

 There are many weatherproof creams for leather that use a variety of sealers.
 Pastes are inherently heartier than liquid conditioners.
 They last longer on the leather and hold up to poorer weather.
-Similar to cleaners, you always want to use the least aggressive sealer as is necessary and weatherproofing use should depend on the circumstances.
-Most conditioners will have a sealant mixed into the composition and so your conditioning process is often also a weatherproofing process.
-A better sealer will use a natural resin which is air permeable and water repellent.
+Like cleaners, you always want to use the least aggressive sealer as is necessary, and weatherproofing use should depend on the circumstances.
+Most conditioners will have a sealant mixed into the composition, and so your conditioning process is often also a weatherproofing process.
+A better sealer will use a natural resin that is air permeable and water repellent.
 In normal and even rainy conditions, a natural resin will protect the leather.
-Propolis is natural resin that is found in tree sap and other plants and is used as an air permeable natural water repellent.
+Propolis is a natural resin found in tree sap and other plants and is used as an air-permeable natural water repellent.

-Natural resins are more expensive, but allow the leather to breathe even in rain and poor conditions.
-Leather needs to breathe and be well ventilated to allow for the transfer of moisture away from the body.
+Natural resins are more expensive but allow the leather to breathe even in rain and poor conditions.
+Leather needs to breathe and be well ventilated to transfer moisture away from the body.

 Poorer quality sealers will use silicon.
-Silicon is not air permeable at all, it is a rubber coating and should only be used on leather in the most extreme conditions.
-It will not allow leather to breathe – It will keep water out, but it will also trap moisture inside its layer which can mold and rot a natural hide over time.
+Silicon is not air permeable; it is a rubber coating and should only be used on leather in the most extreme conditions.
+It will not allow leather to breathe – It will keep water out, but it will also trap moisture inside its layer, which can mold and rot a natural hide over time.
 Silicon should be absolutely avoided if possible and should only be used in very severe and continuous wet weather conditions.

 In the end…

-There are many care products on the market and the key to making wise decisions it to become an informed consumer.
+There are many care products on the market, and the key to making wise decisions is to become an informed consumer.
 We have spent some time researching care products and have a full offering in our Shop in our Care Kit.
-In our next installment we will discuss the how-to of using your care products and some tips.
+In our next installment, we will discuss the how-to of using your care products and some tips.